sumedhkulkarni7/Portfolio-Management-and-Algorithmic-Trading-Cryptocurrency/README.md

 Develop Trading strategies for crypto-currencies using machine learning techniques in Python and without using pre-built libraries but by defining functions.

 ### Approach
-Using Python we develop strategies like Kalman filter, Monte-Carlo simulations, Bollinger band, Moving Averages, Linear Regression, Random Forest, Recurrent Neural Network, Lon-Short Term Memory
+Using Python we develop strategies like:
+1. Bootstraping
+2. Principal Component Analysis(PCA)
+3. Kalman filter
+4. Monte-Carlo simulation
+5. Bollinger band
+6. Moving Averages
+7. Linear Regression(OLS)
+8. Random Forest
+9. Recurrent Neural Network
+10. Long-Short Term Memory

 ### Steps
 1. Load the dataset into three different dataframes